Chemours

+The Chemours Company (/kɛˈmɔərz/, kem-ORZ), headquartered in Wilmington, Delaware, is an American chemical company.
+It was spun off from DuPont in July 2015.
+The company's primary products are refrigerants, titanium dioxide pigment, and industrial fluoropolymer resins.
+The company operates 28 major production facilities in 8 countries and serves approximately 2,400 customers in approximately 110 countries.

+Chemours manufactures and sells chemicals under three divisions: Thermal & Specialized Solutions, which produces refrigerants, thermal management products, propellants, foam blowing agents, and specialty solvents including Freon; Titanium Technologies, which produces titanium dioxide; and Advanced Performance Materials which produces membranes, industrial resins, and coatings under the brand names Teflon, Viton, Nafion, ECCtreme ECA, and Krytox.

+Chemours is ranked the 594th on the Fortune 500 and 1534th on the Forbes Global 2000.

+The name of the company is a portmanteau of the words "chemical" and "Nemours", derived from E. I. du Pont de Nemours & Co., the company's former parent.

+The company has faced fines and regulations from its contamination of air, water, and soil with PFAS.

 History

-In October 2013, DuPont announced that it was planning to spin off its "performance chemicals" business into a new publicly traded company in mid-2015.
-DuPont filed its initial Form 10 with the SEC in December 2014 and announced that the new company would be called "The Chemours Company."
-The name is a portmanteau of the words chemical and Nemours, a nod to DuPont's full name, E. I. du Pont de Nemours & Co.
-The company's CC ticker symbol, is also a play on DuPont's DD symbol; it was also formerly used by the electronics retailer, Circuit City, prior to its bankruptcy in 2009.

-The spin-off was completed on July 1, 2015, and Chemours' stock began trading on the New York Stock Exchange on the same date.
+On July 1, 2015, DuPont completed the corporate spin-off of Chemours, which began trading on the New York Stock Exchange.

+Chemours assumed various liabilities arising from lawsuits against DuPont.

+In February 2024, CEO Mark Newman, CFO Jonathan Lock, and Financial Controller Camela Wisel were placed on administrative leave by the board of directors due to delayed payments to some vendors to increase their bonuses, in violation of the company's standards for ethics.

+Legal and regulatory issues

-Chemours has assumed various liabilities arising from lawsuits against DuPont.
-Additionally, Chemours' plant in Bladen County, North Carolina, was found to be dumping vast quantities of a chemical dubbed "GenX", a precursor of Teflon, into the Cape Fear River.
+Chemours' plant in Bladen County, North Carolina, was found to be dumping vast quantities of a chemical dubbed "GenX", a precursor of Teflon, into the Cape Fear River.
 This story is recounted in the 2018 documentary film The Devil We Know, which centers on Parkersburg, West Virginia, where the DuPont facility that manufactured Teflon was located.
 The documentary follows the personal stories and tribulations of several people who worked at the Parkersburg facility.

-In June 2023, the Pennsylvania Attorney General filed suit against Chemours and others for knowingly exposing the public to PFAS.

-In June 2023, Chemours (together with Dupont and Corteva) settled claims that they contaminated U.S. public water systems with toxic "forever chemicals" (PFAS) for $1.19 billion, with Chemours paying $592 million and DuPont and Corteva paying the rest.

-In September 2023, a court in The Netherlands declared Chemours liable for pollution caused by the Teflon producing plant in the city of Dordrecht, South Holland.
+In September 2023, a court in the Netherlands found Chemours to be liable for pollution caused by the polytetrafluoroethylene (Teflon) producing plant in Dordrecht, South Holland.
 The court stated that Chemours' predecessor DuPont had willingly withheld crucial information between 1984 and 1998 about the harmful effects of the substances it used and emitted, which made the pollution unlawful.

-In February 2024, the Chief Executive Officer (CEO) Mark Newman, Chief Financial Officer (CFO) Jonathan Lock, and Financial Controller Camela Wisel were placed on administrative leave by the company's board due to members of senior management delaying payments to some vendors to aid incentive compensation and obtain a bigger bonus.
-The officer's actions violated the company's standards for ethics.